memgraph/pymgclient/docs/source/module.rst

 :meth:`Router.execute_read` and :meth:`Router.execute_write` are *managed
-transactions*: they run your unit of work against the right instance and automatically retry transient failover conditions (a new main being elected, a replica catching up, an instance dropping mid-request) with a routing refresh and capped exponential backoff.
+transactions*: they run your unit of work against the right instance and automatically retry transient conditions -- an instance briefly unreachable during a failover, a replica still catching up, or a connection dropped mid-request -- with a routing refresh and capped exponential backoff.
 Because the work may run more than once, make it idempotent (e.g. ``MERGE`` rather than ``CREATE``) so a retry cannot duplicate a write.

 The classification used for retries is also exposed for building your own retry
 loops: